projectcalico/calico/README.md

 ## How can I try Typha?

 We're still in the process of adding Typha to our documentation.
+In the meantime, if you're

+- using the Kubernetes Datastore Driver (KDD)
+- with Kubernetes 1.6+
+- with RBAC disabled (or you're comfortable adding a service account for Typha!)

-In the meantime, if you're using the Kubernetes Datastore Driver (KDD) with Kubernetes 1.6+ and you'd like to try it out, follow the instructions below.
+and you'd like to try it out, follow the instructions below...

 Since Typha has the most impact when using the KDD, we're focusing on that to begin with.
-Install the Kubernetes specs below to creates a 3-node deployment of Typha and expose them as a service called `calico-typha`.
+Install the Kubernetes specs below to create a 3-node deployment of Typha and expose them as a service called `calico-typha`.
 A three-node deployment is enough for ~600 Felix instances.
 Typha scales horizontally so feel free to reduce/increase the number of replicas.
 If you're running a small cluster, you may wish to reduce the CPU reservation proportionately.